-You know having a good credit score is important in life.
-You may need proof of good credit for future car loans, mortgages, large purchases, and more.
-Plus, a high score can help you lock down lower interest rates.
+A good credit score is important as it will impact car loans, mortgage loans, large purchases, and more.
+The better the score, the more likely you are to lock down low interest rates.
 Yet, you may wonder – does your credit score affect your car insurance premium?

 The answer is: Yes.

-Unless you live in California, Hawaii, or Massachusetts, states that have banned insurers from using credit data to price premiums, your credit score plays a role in how much you pay for car insurance, for better or worse.
+Unless you live in California, Hawaii, or Massachusetts, states which have prohibited the practice of using credit scores in setting rates, your credit score likely plays a role in how much you pay for car insurance.

 Fast, Free Auto Insurance Quotes